ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 It is recommended to include project owner(s) - maintainers of all impacted packages (as defined by ``package.xml`` maintainer field, see `REP-140 <http://www.ros.org/reps/rep-0140.html#maintainer-multiple-but-at-least-one>`__) - as reviewers.

-* If the design doc is complex or reviewers have conflicting schedules, an optional design review meeting can be setup.
+* If the design doc is complex or reviewers have conflicting schedules, an optional design review meeting can be set up.
   In this case,

   **Before the meeting**